Timber Cladding Cost

 Here's what you need to keep in mind when you're hiring a timber cladding specialist:

-• Proof of prior projects is also an important factor when hiring a tradesperson.
-If they have information about previous clients, photos, or even a portfolio of their work, it demonstrates that they are proud of the skill level they can offer.
+• Do they have examples of previous work?
+Proof of prior projects is also an important factor when hiring a tradesperson, for example check their profile on MyJobQuote.
+If they have information and reviews from previous clients, photos, or a portfolio of their work, it demonstrates that they are proud of the skill level they can offer.

-• The most crucial factor to consider when hiring a tradesperson is insurance.
-Check that they have at least third-party liability insurance that covers building work.
-You should look for a tradesman who has personal injury, property damage, and work guarantee insurance.
+• Do they have public liability insurance?
+One of the most important factors to consider when hiring a tradesperson is insurance.
+Check they are at least have third-party liability insurance that covers building work.
+Ideally, you should look for a tradesman who has personal injury, property damage, and work guarantee insurance.

 • Is there any guarantee offered by the tradesman for the work?
 Looking for a tradesperson who offers a five-year or longer guarantee may be worthwhile.
 Then, if any issues come up in the future because of flaws in the construction process, you are covered, and they will correct their mistakes at no cost to you.